-To many people, a 6 figure salary is the mark of success.
+To many people, a six figure income is the mark of success.
 In many parts of the country, earning 6 figures is common.
 While it may mean more in some regions than others, it’s still an impressive achievement.

-As you might expect, college is often necessary to earn 6 figures in some positions.
+As you might expect, a professional degree is often necessary to earn 6 figures in some positions.
 But this is no longer universally true: you can earn a 6 figure income without taking out a student loan.

 Coding bootcamps, trade schools, and other alternative education programs train people for high-earning positions, and they often cost less than a college degree.